localstack/localstack-blog.github.io/content/2024-08-21-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 {{< img-simple src="cloud-pods-github-action-workflow.png" alt="GitHub Action run page displaying the executed workflow" width="800">}}

-An interesting note is that it's faster to save your pre-existing infrastructure into a Cloud Pod, which can be further used for testing, compared to spinning up your infrastructure from scratch using CDK every time.
+An interesting note is that it's faster to save your pre-existing infrastructure into a Cloud Pod, which can be further used for testing, compared to spinning up your infrastructure from scratch using the CDK every time.

 You can incorporate an additional step to preserve a new Cloud Pod in the event of test failures.
 Insert the following step in your GitHub Action workflow to save a new Cloud Pod when tests fail: